 Patients with suspicious symptoms are evaluated by three categories of tests.
 These are; urine tests, upper tract imaging, and cystoscopy.
 In addition to ruling out bladder cancer, these tests can find kidney stones, undiagnosed infections, and other diseases associated with blood in the urine.

 Once bladder cancer is detected, the diagnosis will determine the severity.
 Treatment for bladder cancer depends on the stage of the disease, the type of cancer, and the patient’s age and overall health.
 Options include surgery, chemotherapy, radiation, and immunotherapy.
 In some cases, treatments are combined (e.g., surgery or radiation and chemotherapy, preoperative radiation).

 Advanced Urology Associates specializes in bladder cancer treatment for men and women.
-Call our adult urology experts at Advanced Urology Associates at 815.409.4930 to make an appointment.
+Request an appointment or contact us today at 815.409.4930.